 Health Care: Less for more

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 16, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 16, 1993

 Under the current employment-based health insurance system, 65% of Americans under 65 obtain health insurance through their jobs.
 Another 18% are enrolled in other plans — including Medicaid (for poor people) and individual private insurance.
 Medicare covers those over 65.
 What remains is the health care crisis — which includes 37 million uninsured people and skyrocketing costs for everyone.
 This is a crisis with many “solutions.”